Preetham1983/Knowledge-Base-RAG/README.md

 | **FAISS (Vector Search)** | Converts the query into an embedding and finds semantically similar chunks | Understanding *meaning* — catches paraphrased content, synonyms, conceptual matches |
 | **BM25 (Keyword Search)** | Classic TF-IDF style term-frequency matching | Exact matches — names, acronyms, IDs, specific terms that embeddings sometimes miss |

 **Why hybrid?** Because neither alone is reliable enough.
-Vector search is amazing at "what does this mean?" but terrible at "find the paragraph that mentions RFC-7231."
+Vector search is amazing at "what does this mean?" but terrible at "find the paragraph that mentions GPU's RTX and H100."
 BM25 nails exact keyword hits but completely misses semantically related content.
 Together, they cover each other's blind spots.

-We pull the **top 5 results from each retriever**, combine them, and deduplicate — giving us a broad, diverse candidate pool of roughly 7-10 unique chunks.
+We pull the **top 5 results from each retriever**, combine them, and deduplicate — giving us a broad, diverse candidate pool of not exactly but roughly 7-10 unique chunks.

 ###  Stage 2: Cross-Encoder Reranking

-Here's the problem with Stage 1: we have ~10 candidate chunks, but not all of them are equally relevant.
-Vector similarity and BM25 scores aren't directly comparable, and both can return false positives.
+Here's the problem with Stage 1: we have ~7 to 10 candidate chunks, but not all of them are equally relevant.
+Vector similarity and BM25 scores aren't directly comparable, and both can return false positives. there will be relevant chunks and half relevant chunks and some are completely irrelevant

 So after the initial retrieval, we run every candidate through a **Cross-Encoder reranker** (`cross-encoder/ms-marco-MiniLM-L-6-v2`).
 Unlike the bi-encoder used for embedding search, a cross-encoder takes the *full question-document pair* as input and scores their relevance together.
 It's slower (which is why we don't use it for initial retrieval), but it's dramatically more accurate at ranking.